← Back to Blog

 You only need one app

-Before going through the steps: no, you do not need CamScanner, Adobe Scan, Microsoft Lens, or any other dedicated scanning app to scan documents to Google Drive.
-The Google Drive app on iOS and Android handles it natively.
+Before going through the steps: no, you do not need CamScanner, Adobe Scan, Microsoft Lens, or any other dedicated scanning app.
+The Google Drive app includes a built-in document scanner on both iOS and Android — the Google Drive scanner handles everything natively.
 If you have Google Drive on your phone, you already have everything you need.

 How to scan documents to Google Drive: step by step